Hidden Valley Climbing Guide Joshua Tree National Park

 Frequently Asked Questions

-• Yes.
-Our Joshua Tree Rock Climbing Guides offer private guided climbs and instruction for climbers of all experience levels.
+Yes.
+Our Joshua Tree Rock Climbing Guides offer private guided climbs and instruction for all experience levels, from first-timers to experienced trad climbers.

-• Most routes are reached within a few minutes of the parking area.
+Most routes are within 1 to 15 minutes of the parking area.
+It's one of the most accessible climbing areas in the park.